Challah – Shabbat Bread

-At the beginning of Shabbat, just after sunset, Jews recite a prayer, the Kiddush, to give thanks to God for having created the world and to have rested on the seventh day; during Kiddush, the wine and challah bread will be blessed
+Challah is the traditional Jewish bread we prepare for Shabbat, that is, Friday night, a very special time of the week for us Jews.
+At the beginning of Shabbat, just after sunset, Jews recite a prayer, called Kiddush, to give thanks to God for the creation of the world; during the Kiddush, wine and challah bread are blessed by the head of the household and distributed among the diners.

 Challah